Rules and Regulations (Pony League)

 NOTE 2: The committee may solicit testimony and advice from any source it chooses, but the actual decisions shall be based on the majority vote of the committee.
 When feasible, the committee will make every effort to render a decision within 48 hours of the receipt of the protest in written form.

-XV.
-Game Score Reporting
+O. Game Score Reporting

 The Home Team is the official scorer.
 The Home team must report all scores to the ALYB Vice-President, Chris Candido, through the Online Score Reporting Form available on the American Legion Youth Baseball website.